 Brenda Bennett, Community Forestry Educator – Email me! – Brenda earned her Bachelor of Science in Biology with an emphasis in Botany from Northern Arizona University.
 During her studies, she worked in a variety of areas within the field of Botany; maintaining the NAU Teaching Greenhouse for two years, interning for a semester at the Deaver Herbarium, and assisting in research in a plant systematics lab for three years.
 After college, Brenda lived in the Willamette Valley, Oregon, where she managed a wholesale native plant nursery.
 A native herself to Northern Wisconsin, she grew up exploring the Chequamegon National Forest where her interest in plants began.

 Derek J. Conant, Water Quality Program Educator – Email me! - Derek received a duel BS from the State University of New York at Oneonta in Environmental Biology and GIS.
 Prior to working for CCE he spent his summers interning for Otsego County Soil and Water Conservation District.
-There he worked with county residents and municipalities to mitigate natural resource loss and water degradation by implement best management practices.
+There he worked with county residents and municipalities to mitigate natural resource loss and water degradation by implementing best management practices.
 Derek started with CCE in October of 2011 and is responsible for Project Watershed, Wasp Watchers, acting/interim supervisor for CommuniTree Stewards, facilitates the Otisco Lake Advisory Committee, and manages the GIS database.
 Derek is a native of Otisco, NY and has a particular fondness for the outdoors and conservation.

 Jessica Maxwell, Urban Agriculture Educator - Email me!
 Jessica earned a BA in Sociology and French from Colgate University and grew up on her family’s dairy farm in Herkimer County.
 She has been involved with community gardening and urban food systems since moving to Syracuse in 1998 and is a long-time gardener at the Morningside Community Garden on Syracuse’s eastside.
 Before joining the CCE team, Jessica was a community organizer on a variety of social issues, including working with local refugee populations, homeless youth, and inmates at the Justice Center and coordinating a summer bike repair program for city youth.